Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Mathematical Modeling of the Industrial P2H System

 The constant heat demand of the SG must be satisfied at all times, leading to the following relations between the mass flow $\mdot$ and temperatures at the inlet $\TSGin$ and outlet $\TSGout$ of the SG:

-The nonlinear functions $F_3$ and $F_4$ represent surrogate models for the underlying energy balances and are generated by process simulations, see Appendix \ref{app:SurrogateModels}.
-According to Assumption \ref{Ass:ConstantMassFlowTcIn}, the mass flow $\mdot$ is constant in our model, so that $\TSGin$ and $\TSGout$ are also constant over the entire period $[0,T]$.
-It is obvious that $\TSGin>\TSGout$, since the SG can be understood as a heat exchanger to supply the factory with superheated steam.
+The nonlinear functions $\FSGin$ and $\FSGout$ represent surrogate models for the underlying energy balances and are generated using process simulations, see Section \refAppendix{app:SurrogateModels}{B}.
+According to Assumption \ref{Ass:ConstantMassFlowTcIn}, the mass flow $\mdot$ is constant in our model, so $\TSGin$ and $\TSGout$ are also constant over the entire period $[0,\Hor]$.
+It is obvious that $\TSGin>\TSGout$, because the SG can simply be understood as a heat exchanger to supply the factory with superheated steam.